memgraph/docs/mage/algorithms/machine-learning-graph-analytics/node-classification-algorithm.md

 For a traditional approach, extracting such a feature is not an easy problem, since there are many options to choose from — node properties, node adjacency, or the structure of the neighborhood.
 Traditional methods of extracting knowledge from nodes include measures of [centrality](https://en.wikipedia.org/wiki/Centrality), importance, or feature structure such as [graphlets](https://en.wikipedia.org/wiki/Graphlets).

 Graph machine learning models can work based on almost arbitrary features.
-Their main strength is that model finds which features are similar for nodes with the same label, and learns and maps such features as distinguishing ones.
+Finding similar features for nodes with the same label, then learning and mapping such features as distinguishing ones is their biggest advantage.
 ML models are constantly developed.
 Here are some which are usually used in **node classification** tasks:
 1. [GraphSAGE](http://snap.stanford.edu/graphsage/)
 2. [Graph convolutional networks](https://towardsdatascience.com/understanding-graph-convolutional-networks-for-node-classification-a2bfdb7aba7b) (GCN)
 3. [Graph Attention Network](https://arxiv.org/abs/1710.10903) (GAT)